-Nem is up a flight of stairs, with only a discrete sign hanging out of sight to signal it’s there.
+Nem Sitges is up a flight of stairs, with only a discrete sign hanging out of sight to signal it’s there.
 Mostly, everyone knows where it is.
 Ask them what they do and they will say “tapas”.
-Misleading because it makes me imagine sardines, squid rings, potatoes with mayonaise and spice tomato sauce: Spanish tapas.
+Misleading because it makes me imagine sardines, squid rings, potatoes with mayonnaise and spicy tomato sauce: Spanish tapas.

 It’s that kind of place.
 Which makes me bring up the number of covers, they could easily take them up to 60 and it would still feel roomy.
 They could also open for lunch.
 But they don’t do either.
 I get the feeling they are content to go on as they do, making people happy and preserving balance in their life.

 It goes without saying that you have to order the Nem (€5), fat like a sausage, served out of the fryer, with lettuce and mint leaves.
 And their puddings… I love their chocolate coolant and normally I can hardly contain my disdain for this knee jerk pud.

 No walk-ins – unless you show up for 7:30 or snag a seat at the bar.
 You will have to reserve.

 Carrer Illa de Cuba, 9